haplo/webpgf/README.md

 - libpgf needs to be patched to support emscripten.
 See commit 191f03ed5c2ec02 for the details.
 - `dos2unix` has been applied to libpgf files in this repository, but it's still left as a step in the build process.

+## Bugs and contact

+See [https://github.com/haplo/webpgf/issues](https://github.com/haplo/webpgf/issues) for open issues, and open a new one if you find a new bug.

 ## License

 WebPGF is distributed under the LGPLv3 license, see [LICENSE](LICENSE) for details.